xpepermint/config-keys/README.md

 Type: `Function`
 Returns: `Object`

-Reads the `what` parameter and stores/caches its content to `data`.
+Reads the `what` parameter and stores/caches its content to `data` attribute.
 Note that `what` parameter can be a file path or an object with keys.

 ```js
 _.load('path/to/file.js');